nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

     below.
 The levels of BC, NO<sub>2</sub>, NO, SO<sub>2</sub> and PM<sub>2.5</sub> have been significantly reduced citywide.
-The areas where we see the highest levels of these pollutants has also shifted.</p> <p>Over time, there is better data available for us to understand the relationships between land use and pollution and the air pollution patterns have shifted
+The areas where we see the highest levels of these pollutants has also shifted.</p> <p>Over time, there are better data available for us to understand the relationships between land use and pollution and the air pollution patterns have shifted
     <a
     href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aq-cooking/">as